fhennig/vestax_vci400_mixxx_controller_mapping/README.md

 control (loop in/out buttons, adjustable loop sizes), a reworked transport knob and controls for setting the beatgrid.

+The mapping uses the Mixxx 2.0 MIDI mapping controls.

 ## Controls

 The main controls are identical to the default mapping, identical to